xwp/wp-jquery-ui-datepicker-skins/readme.md

 1. Copy and rename one of the  .scss files in ````sass/schemes/```` (e.g., blue.scss).

-2. Fill in the variables at the top of the file with your desired class name colors.
+2. Fill in the variables at the top of the file with your desired class name and colors.

 3. In ````sass/datepicker.scss```` import your newly-created .scss scheme file.